ryndrb/dota2bot/README.md

         - Under the `Lobby Settings` at the bottom, select `Edit`.
 Then, in the drop down `Radiant Bots` and `Dire Bots` menus, select `Local Dev Script`.
         - The `Server Location` must be `Local Host`.
         - Click OK, and it should be good to go.
-            - The lobby has 5 slots (This is for Radiant only for now):
+            - The lobby has 5 slots
                 -  1st is for Position 2 (Mid Lane)
                 -  2nd is for Position 3 (Off Lane)
                 -  3rd is for Position 1 (Safe Lane)